GiovanniGabbolini/GiovanniGabbolini.github.io/_pages/about.md

 > Our paper was accepted in ACM Symposium of Applied Computing 2021! **On the instability of embeddings for recommender systems: the case of Matrix Factorization** [(Preprint)](files/NNMF_preprint.pdf)

 ## Projects
-- **Narratives and playlists**  Through the medium of music, playlists tell stories.
-Click [here](/projects#narratives) to see how we unleash the power of stories behind playlists.
+- **Narratives for Music Information Retrieval** Music tell stories.
+Click [here](/projects#narratives) to see how we unleash the power of narratives for Music Information Retrieval;
 - **Recommender systems and instability** Widely-used Matrix Factorization recommenders are unstable!
 Interested?
 Find out more [here](/projects#instability).

 And, **that's not it**!
 Browse all my projects [here](/projects#past).